 We had to induce vomiting this way with Maddox once because we suspected he ate a poisonous mushroom.
 Luckily after vomiting, he was fine.

-Foot Pad Injuries
+Foot Pad or Paw Injuries

-Your dog’s paws are normally very resistant to injuries but they can still hurt them.
+Your dog’s paws are normally resistant to injuries but can still hurt them.
 Maddox has cut his paw pads on shells, rocks, and sharp sticks.
 (He’s like a toddler and is always hurting himself).
 You can put hiking boots on them if you will be hiking a rough trail or somewhere with a ton of sharp rocks.

 If they do hurt their paws you can put Paw Balm on their foot or Neosporin if you have that and then wrap up their foot to keep it clean.

 Even if they get minor cuts or scrapes on the trail you want to be sure to clean them with antiseptic wipes and bandage them so it doesn’t get infected while hiking.

 Sprains and Strains

 Sprains or Strains can be super painful.
 If they get a sprain or strain they will most likely limp or won’t put any weight on the affected leg.

 Before assuming they have a sprain/strain check their foot and pad to make sure there isn’t anything stuck in their pad.

 If it is a strain/sprain then ask your vet if you can give them a nonsteroidal anti-inflammatory drug (NSAID), which most everyone carries while hiking.
 Short-term use of these in dogs is safe.
 Just consult your vet first as some NSAIDs for humans are not safe for dogs.